 - Never allow other people to use your prescription medications and don’t take theirs.

-Do not take it casually if you notice above sings in you or in your loved ones, prescription drug addiction can be equally dangerous if not acted upon at right time.
-There are treatments, including non-addictive medications that can help people counteract the symptoms of prescription drug addiction and regain control.
+Do not take it casually if you notice above sings in you or in your loved ones, prescription medication addiction can be equally dangerous if not acted upon at right time.
+There are treatments, including non-addictive medications that can help people counteract the symptoms of prescription drug addict and regain control.
 Contact Cadabam’s today @+91 96111 94949 for more details about the best treatment options.